xdevguild/awesome-multiversx-dev-resources/readme.md

 - [R3D4](https://r3d4.fr) - Faucet, ESDT tools, Stats
 - [Convertes for Elrond Blockchain](http://207.244.241.38/elrond-converters) - This page offers an easy to use pack of convertors necessary for interacting with Elrond Blockchain.
+- [Middleman.nft](https://www.middleman-nft.com/) - A secure way to exchange NFTs with a smart contract that acts as a trusted third party.
+Open source code of the frontend [here](https://github.com/yum0e/front-nft-middleman).

 ### Explorers and APIs